PEM-Humboldt/biomodelos-sdm/modelling/README.md

 * *Bias_layer* to storage bias file layers created (please refer to [this article](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2013.07872.x) and this [blog](https://scottrinnan.wordpress.com/2015/08/31/how-to-construct-a-bias-file-with-r-for-use-in-maxent-modeling/)
 * *Data* to storage geographical data.
 Sub-folders:
   + *biogeographic_shp* storage geographical objects in order to compute or calculate interest areas of study, for example biogeographic, ecoregions or hydrosheets shapefiles.
 It would be useful to storage areas odf interes for individual species.
   + *env_vars* to storage environmental variables.
 Most used files can be ".tif" or ".asc".
 Supported file types are the 'native' for raster and terra package format and those that can be read via [rgdal](https://www.rdocumentation.org/packages/rgdal/versions/1.5-23/topics/readGDAL).
+Warning: we are working on pdate spatial functions relying on rgdal, rgeos, sp and raster to geos, sf and terra.
 Sub-folders:
     + *other* environmental variables not related with climate but consider important to modeled species
       + *future*
       + *current*